MarchandMD/TOP_assignments/README.md

-# Odin_Project_coursework
+# TOP_Homework

-www.TheOdinProject.com
+I needed a place to save some random stuff from The Odin Project...so here it is!

-I've decided to use The Odin Project as a curriculum for learning web development, Ruby, Rails and most other things involved with web development.
+Not really much for anyone to look at, but feel free to explore if you're so inclined.